 December 7 – 15.
 This exhibition features the work of painting, photography, printmaking, ceramics, and sculpture by graduating UW Oshkosh Seniors.

 Through 2024.
 The exhibit is a timeline from the early years of Fox Cities Airlines in 1963, renamed Air Wisconsin in 1965, through the last 58 years.
 The visual history follows the people of Air Wisconsin and the airplanes from 1963 to the present.

 Ongoing.
 In the Langenberg Room, find a recreation of the Jimos Hat Cleaners and Shoe Shine store which was the longest running business based on College Avenue.
 It chronicles the Jimos story from penniless immigrant to successful building and business owner.

 The Art Garage, Green Bay. www.theartgarage.org

-Nov.
-9-Dec.
-31. Join us as we continue this side gallery tradition for a second year!
-The Second Annual: A Year in Review exhibition reflects on the previous year through art and will feature work exploring various subjects and mediums all inspired by, or created in, the year 2022.
+December 13 – February 3, 2024.
+Join us as we continue this side gallery tradition for a third year!
+The Third Annual: A Year in Review exhibition reflects on the previous year through art and will feature work exploring various subjects and mediums all inspired by, or created in, the last 12 months.